aedart/ion/docs/archive/current/packages/container/container-instance.md

 # Container Instance

-The Service Container can be instantiated as a new instance, if you wish it.
+The Service Container can be instantiated like any other regular class.
 This allows you to use the container in isolation, without application-wide side effects.

 ```js